 8. Sound the Blowing Stone at Kingston Lisle

-The Blowing Stone of Kingston Lisle has amazed travellers for centuries mainly due to the fact, if you blow inside one of its perferated holes, it makes a huge trumpet sound like a horn.
+The Blowing Stone of Kingston Lisle has amazed travellers for centuries mainly due to the fact if you blow inside one of its perforated holes, it makes a huge trumpet sound like a horn.

 There is a local legend that says King Alfred the Great sounded the stone to summon his men who were camped at Uffington White Horse Hill.